apache/tvm/apps/cpp_rpc/README.md

 ```
 Command line usage
  server       - Start the server
---host        - The hostname of the server, Default=0.0.0.0
+--host        - The hostname of the server, Default=localhost
 --port        - The port of the RPC, Default=9090
 --port-end    - The end search port of the RPC, Default=9199
 --tracker     - The RPC tracker address in host:port format e.g. 10.1.1.2:9190 Default=""